passcod/blook/src/technical/ai-log.md

 a subpar proxying of the messages you get from the same tracking number; and for fuck's sake don't make me login to obtain the fucking tracking).

+A global permanent toggle would be useful, but perhaps something even better would be something that detects that X suggestions have been instantly rejected in Y seconds (this shouldn't be too hard to do) and proposes to toggle off for the next hour.
+That would reduce the tedium when editing parts where Zeta is unhelpful, without removing the capability altogether.
+Something like that.

 ## 2025-07-08 17:30 | Zed | Claude Sonnet 4

 I wanted to try agentic mode again on something less complicated, a fairly